flinder/flinder.github.io/_posts/2016-03-24-intro-to-text-analysis.md

 ##### Resources

-More sophisticated tokenizers can detect things like it's -> it is and deal correctly with tokenization.
+More sophisticated tokenizers can detect things like it's -> it is and deal correctly with punctuation.
 They are also able to separate sentences.
 For python there is the classic [nltk](http://www.nltk.org/) module ([here](http://textminingonline.com/dive-into-nltk-part-ii-sentence-tokenize-and-word-tokenize) is a tutorial on tokenization) and the faster [spaCy](https://spacy.io/).
 The [scikit-learn](http://scikit-learn.org/stable/) machine learning libraries also have tokenization tools, the [sklearn vectorizers](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).
 In R you can use [tm](https://cran.r-project.org/web/packages/tm/index.html) or [quanteda](https://cran.rstudio.com/web/packages/quanteda/vignettes/quickstart.html).

 For simple tasks like this, there are also some really nice UNIX commandline tools.
 For exampl: [tr](https://en.wikipedia.org/wiki/Tr_(Unix) and [sed](http://www.grymoire.com/Unix/Sed.html).
 Check out [UNIX for poets](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf) too.